Draper Esprit VCT

 - Minimum investment £6,000

-The VCT, which was founded in 1998 and was previously known as Elderstreet VCT, is run by Elderstreet Investments.
+The VCT, founded in 1998 and previously known as Elderstreet VCT, is run by Elderstreet Investments.

-In 2016 Elderstreet signed an agreement with Draper Esprit plc, an AIM-listed venture capital group.
-The VCT was renamed the Draper Esprit VCT in January 2019.
+In 2016 Elderstreet was acquired by Draper Esprit plc, an AIM-listed venture capital group, to share deal flow, management experience, and investment opportunities.
+This coincided with a repositioning of the investment strategy from a generalist VCT into a technology focused fund.
+The VCT was renamed Draper Esprit VCT in January 2019.

-Draper Esprit plc has over £330 million invested across its various funds.
+In total, Draper Esprit plc has over £330 million invested across its various funds.
 It focuses largely on knowledge intensive, early and growth stage technology companies.
+Draper Esprit manages an EIS fund and institutional funds alongside the VCT – it is expected that the EIS and VCT will coinvest on some deals.

 Watch a video interview with fund manager William Horlick: